 - Are you aware of motorcycle riders around you when you are driving

-- Are you an experienced motorcycle rider that wants to enhance your
+- Are you an experienced motorcycle rider that wants to enhance your riding skills?

 Without getting into too much detail, here are some things we cover: